-Auntie Mame: [Mame has just gotten fired from Macy's] Don't forget the skates for the little nippers.
-Get 'em at Gimble's!
+Mame Dennis: [Mame has just gotten fired from Macy's] Don't forget the skates for the little nippers.
+Get 'em at Gimbel's!

 Mame Dennis: [to Patrick who has unleashed sunlight on a very hung-over Mame] Child, how can you see with all that light?

 Claude Upson: I got this recipe from a bartender I met in Havana.
 You'll never guess the secret ingredient.
 I'll give you one hint: there's no sugar in a Claude Upson daiquiri!

 Mame Dennis: And yet it's so... sweet.